jamen/typling-core/readme.md

 Takes Esprima-style nodes (see [Estree](https://github.com/estree/estree)) and can do 3 things of your choosing:

  - `create`: Parses typlings (e.g. `// String -> String`) into array of types that optionally point back to the nodes.
- - `verify`: Verify some types (probably from `create`) against a node tree, returning an array of errors to handle.
+ - `verify`: Verify typlings (probably from `create`) against a tree of nodes, returning an array of errors if any.
  - `check`: A type checking function for nodes.
 Shortcut for `create` then `verify` on the same node.

-**Notice:** Requires comments to be attached to the nodes with `attachComment: true` or similar
+**Notice:** Typling requires comments to be attached to the nodes with Esprima's `attachComment` option (or similar in others)

 ## Installation